Skip to main content

 What is the difference between continuing education (CE) and refresher courses?

 Continuing education courses are typically one to two hour courses on a variety of topics.
 Multiple courses are taken to obtain the needed number of hours.
 Often conferences offer one or more days of continuing education credits.
 Refresher courses are typically 24 hours in length (spread over multiple days or evenings) and are focused on teaching commonly used skills and learning experiences.
-CVEMSA will accept a maximum of twelve (12) hours of issued CE per day.

 Why would I choose a refresher course over continuing education courses?